 We have worked hard on our curriculum to ensure it is broad though still relevant, and the knowledge and skills that children learn are progressive, building from year to year and lesson to lesson.
 Our teachers across each year group plan as a team, and work closely with a member of the Senior Leadership Team to ensure the learning opportunities we provide are the best they can be.

 Our staff have a range of experience and expertise in school and much of our planning is created by our teachers who work together to plan.
 We have also bought into curriculum schemes of work, for specific subjects to enhance the resources and plans we already use.
 We follow the National Curriculum Framework of subjects as detailed below.
-We also offer a range of after school clubs, including modern foreign language (Spanish).
+We also offer a range of after school clubs, including various sports, yoga, and gardening.

 Talk 4 Writing approach